t-voleske/SWGOH-Guild-Data/README.md

 - **Automated Data Collection:** Fetches player, guild, and raid data via API requests, as well as .csv imports.
 - **Database Integration:** Reads from and writes to a PostgreSQL database for persistent storage.
+- **Containerization:** Runs in a docker container with dependencies managed through UV and environment variables imported at run-time.
 - **Spreadsheet Sync:** Updates Google Sheets with the latest guild and player statistics.
 - **Logging & Error Handling:** Configurable logging for debugging and monitoring.
 - **Roster & Ticket Tracking:** Tracks player activity, raid scores, tickets, and roster requirements.